ArielBlinder/Real-Time-Whiteboard-Transcription-System/README.md

 - **Model:**

-  - OCR and handwriting recognition with Llama 4 LLM
+  - OCR and handwriting recognition powered by Llama 4 LLM.
-  - Processes and filters content to maintain accuracy.
+  - Advanced image processing for content enhancement and noise reduction.
+  - Filtering algorithms to exclude erased or irrelevant whiteboard content.

 - **View:**

-  - Responsive interface for uploads, reviewing transcriptions, and configuring export settings.
+  - Intuitive and responsive web interface built with React.js and Material-UI.
+  - Allows users to upload media, monitor transcription progress, review and edit results, and configure export settings.

 - **Controller:**
   - Manages user interactions, orchestrates OCR processing, and updates views.